trizen/sidef-book/syntax_and_semantics/functions.md

 ## Named parameters

-This is a very nice feature borrowed from Perl 6 which allows a function to be called with named parameters, giving us the flexibility to put the arguments in no specific order:
+This is a very nice feature borrowed from Raku which allows a function to be called with named parameters, giving us the flexibility to put the arguments in no specific order:

 ```ruby
 func divide(a, b) {